Youth Support Volunteer Program in Croatia - Split

 |2:30 PM||Volunteers with an afternoon or evening shift travel to placement to join local placement staff and begin work on their project.|

-Tap water is safe to drink in Croatia and while volunteers are encouraged to bring a reusable drink bottle to minimize the consumption of single-use plastics, bottled water is readily available if you prefer.
+Tap water is safe to drink in Croatia and while we encourage volunteers to bring a reusable drink bottle to minimize the consumption of single-use plastics, bottled water is readily available if you prefer.
 You should budget approximately CA$6 per week for this.